Minnesota Twins minor league players: Ryan Gallagher

 Ryan Thomas Gallagher (born January 19, 2003) is an American professional baseball pitcher in the Minnesota Twins organization.

 Gallagher attended Granite Bay High School in Granite Bay, California and played college baseball at the University of California, Santa Barbara.
 He did not pitch in 2023 after undergoing Tommy John Surgery and returned in 2024.
 He was selected by the Chicago Cubs in the sixth round of the 2024 Major League Baseball draft.

 Gallagher made his professional debut in 2025 with the South Bend Cubs and was promoted to the Tennessee Smokies during the season.

 On July 31, 2025 the Cubs traded Gallagher and Sam Armstrong to the Minnesota Twins for Willi Castro.

-Gabriel González

-Gabriel Jesús González (born January 4, 2004) is a Venezuelan professional baseball outfielder in the Minnesota Twins organization.

-González signed with the Seattle Mariners as an international free agent in February 2021.
-He made his professional debut that year with the Dominican Summer League Mariners.

-González started 2022 with the Arizona Complex League Mariners before being promoted to the Modesto Nuts.
-He started 2023 with Modesto and was promoted to the Everett AquaSox in July.

-On January 29, 2024, the Mariners traded González, Anthony DeSclafani, Justin Topa, Darren Bowen, and cash considerations to the Minnesota Twins in exchange for Jorge Polanco.

-Dasan Hill

-Dasan Hill (born December 25, 2005) is an American professional baseball pitcher in the Minnesota Twins organization.

-Hill attended Grapevine High School in Grapevine, Texas.
-As a senior in 2024, he was the The Dallas Morning News baseball player of the year after going 10–0 with a 0.90 earned run average (ERA) and 155 strikeouts in 77 2/3 innings.
-He was selected by the Minnesota Twins in the second round of the 2024 Major League Baseball draft.

-Hill signed with the Twins and made his professional debut in 2025 with the Fort Myers Mighty Mussels.